CJLee94/Shijie-Li-HomePage/content/publication/conference-paper/index.md

 ---
-title: 'An example conference paper'
+title: 'Microscopy Image Segmentation via Point and Shape Regularized Data Synthesis'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Shijie Li
+  - Mengwei Ren
-  - admin
+  - Thomas Ach
-  - Robert Ford
+  - Guido Gerig

 # Author notes (optional)
 author_notes:
-  - 'Equal contribution'
-  - 'Equal contribution'
+  - 'Mengwei Ren Equal contribution'

 date: '2013-07-01T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2017-01-01T00:00:00Z'
+publishDate: '2024-04-27T00:00:00Z'

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).